Kinshasha Holman Conwill

-Kinshasha Holman Conwill (born April 11, 1951) is a US-American museum director, arts and management consultant, author, and serves as a board member for numerous organizations within the US-American cultural sector.
+Kinshasha Holman Conwill (born April 11, 1951) is an American museum director, arts and management consultant, author, and serves as a board member for numerous organizations within the US-American cultural sector.

 Early life and education

-Kinshasha Holman Conwill was born on April 11, 1951 in Atlanta, Georgia.
+Kinshasha Holman Conwill was born on April 11, 1951, in Atlanta.
 Her parents were Mariella Ukina Ama Holman and Moses Carl Holman, the latter an editor, author, and central figure in the civil rights movement.
-She graduated from Mount Holyoke College in South Hadley, Massachusetts as a National Achievement Scholar.
+She graduated from Mount Holyoke College in South Hadley, Massachusetts, as a National Achievement Scholar.

-She studied at Howard University in Washington, D.C. and received her B.F.A. in 1973.
+She studied at Howard University in Washington, D.C., and received her B.F.A. in 1973.
 In 1980, she graduated from the University of California, Los Angeles with a M.B.A. degree.

 Career

 During her studies in Los Angeles, Conwill worked as an arts educator and activities coordinator for the Hollyhock House.
 After her graduation in 1980, she became the Deputy Director at the Studio Museum in Harlem and subsequently served as Director from 1988 until 1999.
 Conwill described her time at the museum and the meaning of the institution for the Black community at the occasion of their 50th anniversary:

 During her time as the museum's director, they collaborated with artists such as Elizabeth Catlett, Miles Davis, Maren Hassinger, Luis Jiménez, Glenn Ligon, James Luna, Andres Serrano, James VanDerZee, and David Wojnarowicz.
 Furthermore, she conceptualized, organized, or co-organized more than 40 major exhibitions for the Studio Museum, some of which also travelled across the country.